Elvis McGonagall – CANCELLED

-Stand-up poet, armchair revolutionary and recumbent rocker, Elvis McGonagall is the sole resident of The Graceland Caravan Park somewhere in the middle of nowhere where he scribbles verse whilst drinking malt whisky and listening to Johnny Cash.
+Stand-up poet, comedian and broadcaster, armchair revolutionary and walking shortbread tin, Elvis McGonagall resides at The Graceland Caravan Park somewhere in the back of beyond where he scribbles satirical verse whilst drinking malt whisky and listening to Johnny Cash.

-Funny, angry and tightly written ….McGonagall combines anger, polish and carefully crafted verse in a way which recalls John Cooper Clarke … If the word ‘poetry’ is putting you off, get over it.’
+‘Funny, angry and tightly written … McGonagall combines anger, polish and carefully crafted verse in a way which recalls John Cooper Clarke … If the word ‘poetry’ is putting you off, get over it.’

 SUSAN MANSFIELD, THE SCOTSMAN

 ‘…where Manchester has John Cooper Clarke, Dundee has Elvis McGonagall… wonderful writing, tack-sharp humour and uncompromising politics… hilarious!’

 MARISSA BURGESS, THE LIST

 ‘funnier than most stand-ups, wittier than most wits Elvis resides in zeitgeist, always passionately pushing the envelope.
 A class act’

 ‘ebullient, intelligent and deeply amusing socio-political satire.
 Way too much class to be vengeful yet not nearly enough not to rhyme’